What Makes a Probiotic?

 - Before use, the safetyref of the microbe must be fully considered.

-- Properly controlled studies must be conducted which document a health benefit in the target host.
+- Properly controlled studies that document a health benefit in the target host must be conducted.

-- Ability to keep the probiotic alive at required levels in the final product through the end of shelf life.
+- An efficacious dose of the viable probiotic must be present in the final product through the end of shelf life.

 To understand how probiotics work, it is important to understand a little about the microbiology and physiology of the human gastrointestinal tractref.

-Human beings, like all animals, play host to many types and high numbers of microbes on our skin, in our mouths, in women’s vaginal tracts, and all the way through our gastrointestinal tract.
-In fact, it has been estimated that there are more microbes associated with the human body (about 1014, or 100,000,000,000,000 bacterial cells) than there are human cells in it (about 1013).
+Human beings, as do all animals, play host to many types and high numbers of microbes on our skin, in our mouths, in women’s vaginal tracts, and all the way through our gastrointestinal tract.
+We once thought babies were sterile until birth, but evidence now exists that live microbes are associated with the placenta.
+Microbes associated with the human body amount to about 1014, or 100,000,000,000,000 bacterial cells.
+Other microbes including viruses, helminths and Archae are also abundant.
 In addition to this very large number of bacteria, a diverse variety of types of bacteria.
 It has been estimated that more than 1000 different species, or types, of bacteria make their homes on humansref.
 In aggregate, these microbes are estimated to encode 100 times more metabolic genes than their human hosts.
 More importantly than the numbers and types of microbes that colonize our bodies is that they interact dynamically with each other and with our human cells.
 These colonizing microbes have been shown to have important roles in digestion, metabolism, vitamin synthesis, host cell development, immune system function, intestinal barrier function, defense against pathogens, and other activities that are critical to human health.
 The importance of this colonization to human health and development is reflected in the concept that humans are in effect “superorganisms”, composed of their own human genome and the combined microbes that colonize them.
 It is not possible to address human health without concomitantly considering the complement of colonizing microbes.
-Global research efforts are underway (see the International Human Microbiome Consortium) to study the role of the human microbiome in the maintenance of health and causation of disease and to use that knowledge to improve the ability to prevent and treat disease.
+Global research efforts (see the International Human Microbiome Consortium) investigate the role of the human microbiome in the maintenance of health and causation of disease and to use that knowledge to improve the ability to prevent and treat disease.
 This collaboration also aims to more fully characterize what microbes colonize humans and what functions those microbes carry out.

 Taking this into consideration, it is not surprising that probiotics – by directly or indirectly influencing the populations or activities of our colonizing microbes – can impact human health.